An Alligator Surfaces At A Chicago Lagoon And A City Snaps To Attention

 It's the Cubs, Bulls and Bears that usually get Chicagoans talking, but this week the animal that has residents snapping to attention is a real live alligator cruising through a lagoon in the city.

-The alligator, estimated to be between four and five-feet long, was spotted Tuesday in the unlikely locale of Humboldt Park on the city's West Side.
+The alligator, estimated to be between 4 and 5 feet long, was spotted Tuesday in the unlikely locale of Humboldt Park on the city's West Side.

-Surprised park-goers called 911, and responding officers brought in animal control.
+Surprised parkgoers called 911, and responding officers brought in animal control.

-"The reptile will be humanely trapped and relocated to a zoo for veterinary evaluation," Chicago Police Spokeswoman Kellie Bartoli told NPR in an email.
+"The reptile will be humanely trapped and relocated to a zoo for veterinary evaluation," Chicago Police spokeswoman Kellie Bartoli told NPR in an email.

-But first, the city and the wider-world via social media are having a field day with the urban lurker.
+But in the meantime, the city and the wider world via social media are having a field day with the urban lurker.
 Thousands of people voted in a nicknaming competition; Chance the Snapper was the winner, beating out Ruth Gator Ginsburg and Croc Obama.

 Chicago: #GATORWATCH2K19 continues!
 When the gator is rescued, it needs a name!
 The person who picks the winning name will get prizes from @RevBrewChicago, @BlockClubCHI + MORE!
 Reply to this tweet with your pick.
 We'll create polls throughout the day and declare a winner @ 5! pic.twitter.com/LKplZ5eSL6— Block Club Chicago (@BlockClubCHI) July 10, 2019